samacqua/gabor-constrained-nns/README.md

 - `source venv/bin/activate` to activate virtual environment
 - `pip install -r requirements.txt` to install packages
 - `python experiment.py [PATH_TO_EXPERIMENT]` to run an experiment
-- `python analysis.py [PATH_TO_EXPERIMENT]` to analyze the results of an experiment
+- `python analysis.py [PATH_TO_EXPERIMENT] --all` to analyze the results of an experiment

 ## Experiment configuration format.

 Each experiment is specified via a YAML file.

-The YAML file has general experiment details:
-- `name`: The name of the experiment.
-- `description`: The description of the experiment.
-- `save_dir`: The save directory of the experiment.
-- `seed`: The random seed of the experiment.
-- `base_model`
-    - `parameters`: The parameters for the base neural network (currently unused).
+The parameters should largely be self-explanatory.
+Look at YAML files in the `experiments/` folder for examples.

 The YAML also specifies *schedules*.
 A schedule specifies the architecture and training details for the 2-stage training
 process: the original training, and the finetuning stage.